Oil Prices Jump After OPEC Agrees To Bigger-Than-Expected Production Cut

 The price of crude jumped nearly 4.5 percent Friday morning, to $53.75 per barrel, on word of the agreement, which called for a bigger reduction than analysts had expected.

-Oil prices had plummeted 30 percent just over the past month as supplies grew and signs emerged of a slowing global economy.
+Oil prices had plummeted 30 percent in recent weeks as supplies grew and signs emerged of a slowing global economy.

-Gas prices have dropped too.
+Gas prices have dropped, too.
 The national average for regular is $2.44 per gallon, down 30 cents from a month ago, according to AAA.

-Friday's deal came despite a barrage of tweets from President Trump urging OPEC and Saudi Arabia, it's most powerful member, to hold prices down.
+Friday's deal came despite a barrage of tweets from President Trump urging OPEC and Saudi Arabia, its most powerful member, to hold down prices.

 Hopefully OPEC will be keeping oil flows as is, not restricted.
 The World does not want to see, or need, higher oil prices!— Donald J. Trump (@realDonaldTrump) December 5, 2018